Micro-Machined Solutions for the Medical Industry

 - Burr control: Excessive burrs could potentially be lost in the body or could cause unwanted damage to tissue

 - Part finish: Many medical parts must have to have a smooth overall finish -16 RMA or better- to fit into assemblies and to avoid unwanted rubbing.

 - Tolerances: Many of our medical parts go into assemblies that require tight tolerances, .0005″ (.0127 mm) total variation or less, in order to function.

 - Packaging: Medical customers often require particular packaging so that the parts are not damaged or lost- since they are often small parts.

 - Difficult materials: Medical implants are often made out of Titanium or 316 Stainless which are materials with low machinability.

 Medical device components have been a staple of DM2 business for many years.
-In an effort to better serve our medical customers and to gain the credentials needed for the manufacture of implantable devices, we have instituted an ISO 13485:2016 compliant Quality Management System and are in the very final stages of obtaining certification.
+In an effort to better serve our medical customers and to gain the credentials needed for the manufacture of implantable devices, we obtained an ISO 13485:2016 certification in 2018.